archerfrank/javaAPICheatSheet/es_cluster/readme.md

 # Elastic Search Cluster in Docker Compose

-The cluster includes 1 master node and 2 data node.
+The cluster includes 1 master node and 2 data node, one kibana.
 It is built in the Windows 10.
 Copy the es folder into user's home directory before you start the cluster.
 Only the content in the user home directory can be mounted to docker as volume in Windows.